EBIO5460Fall2024/class-materials/00_timetable.md

 ## Where next?

-I am currently designing a full two-semester sequence of this course and am writing a textbook *Data Science for Ecology*.
+I am currently designing a full four-semester sequence of this course and am writing a textbook *Data Science for Ecology*.
 These topics will be covered in the book and a selection in future semesters and seminars:

-* Bayes factors
-* Permutation inference algorithms
-* rstan - beyond GLMMs, general hierarchical models
-* Machine learning (see my course website from [Spring 2022](https://github.com/EBIO5460Spring2022/class-materials))
+* Machine learning (see my course website from [Spring 2024](https://github.com/EBIO5460Spring2024/class-materials))
-  * regression trees, random forest, boosting, neural networks & deep learning
+  * bagging, random forests, boosting, stochastic gradient descent, neural networks & deep learning
-* Time series analysis
+* Functional & object oriented programming
+* Process modeling with data
+* rstan - beyond linear hierarchical models
+* Approximate Bayesian computation (ABC)
 * Spatio-temporal models
-* Structural equation models
 * Unsupervised learning (aka "multivariate statistics")
-* Ecological forecasting (see my course website from [Spring 2020](https://github.com/EBIO6100Spring2020/Class-materials))
+* Ecological forecasting and time series (see my course website from [Spring 2020](https://github.com/EBIO6100Spring2020/Class-materials))